 This is a level of service improvement for these untreated supplies.
 Initial discussions with Taumata Arowai (NZ Drinking Water Regulator) have suggested that our smaller, untreated water supplies will simply be unaffordable to upgrade to the proposed minimum standards.
 BDC has adopted an approach that will see these supplies upgraded to provide raw water that will be suitable for enduser self-treatment (a small filter and UV treatment unit) that property owners will install and operate to provide potable water.
 These upgrades include turbidity sensors and solar-powered intake valves that will allow BDC to stop taking water that is not clean enough to self-treat.
 Settlement and storage tanks will provide water when the intake is turned off.

 Waimangaroa

-- Estimated Capital Cost: \$666,000 2027/2028 - Funding: Loan with interest and repaid principal being funded by Targeted Rates - Operating Costs: Minimal
+Estimated Capital Cost: \$666,000 2027/2028

 Mokihinui